jimbotel/tjbot-nodered-flows/README.md

 This flow is a test bench to play with command invocation using espeak to synthesize speech and aplay to reproduce audio files.

-It also shows options to reproduce audio to a USB speaker or a bluetooth one.
+It shows command options to reproduce audio to a USB speaker or a bluetooth one, and it encourages students to explore other options (e.g. setting the language, speed, pitch, etc).

 Flow dependencies:
 * [espeak](http://espeak.sourceforge.net/)(see above)